chewing/libchewing/README.md

 ### Candidate Selection mode

-This mode is for Choosing the candidate.
-Firstly, the longest phrases that fit the pronunciation are shown, then the second shortest, till the single characters.
-Pressing {Down} again to return to the longest phrases.
+This mode is for choosing the candidate.
+It first displays the longest phrases that match the pronunciation, followed by progressively shorter phrases, down to single characters.
+Pressing {Down} cycles back to the longest phrases.

-For example, after entering "w91o3g4".
-Pressing {Down} makes Chewing displays 3-word candidate "台北市"; pressing {Down} again makes Chewing displays 2-word candidate "北市"; pressing {Down} again makes Chewing displays 1-word candidates "市","是"; pressing {Down} again makes Chewing displays back the 3-word candidates "台北市";
+For example, after entering "w91o3g4" and pressing {Down}, Chewing displays the 3-word candidate "台北市".
+Pressing {Down} again shows the 2-word candidate "北市".
+Another press of {Down} brings up 1-word candidates "市" and "是".
+Pressing {Down} once more cycles back to the 3-word candidate "台北市".

 	Key binding   API name                   Functionality
 	-----------   --------                   -------------